UBCFormulaElectric/Consolidated-Firmware/specs.md

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 FSM-0 | Startup CAN message | The FSM must transmit a startup message over CAN on boot.
-FSM-10 | State CAN message | The FSM must transmit its state at 100Hz.
+FSM-10 | State CAN message | The FSM must transmit the state of its state machine at 100Hz.
 FSM-1 | Heartbeat sending | The FSM must transmit a heartbeat over CAN at 100Hz.
 FSM-2 | Heartbeat receiving | The FSM must throw an AIR shutdown fault once it does not receive three consecutive BMS heartbeats.
 FSM-3 | Mapped pedal percentage reporting | The FSM must report the mapped pedal percentage over CAN at 1kHz, unless overridden.